vlang/v/doc/docs.md

 [`cap` above](#array-initialization)) no matter what the capacity or length of the parent array is.
 As a result it is immediately reallocated and copied to another memory location when the size increases thus becoming independent from the parent array (*copy on grow*).
-So pushing elements to a slice does not alter the parent:
+In particular pushing elements to a slice does not alter the parent:
 ```v
 mut a := [0, 1, 2, 3, 4, 5]
 mut b := a[2..4]